Eumundi Street Art

 Sunshine Coast Hinterland Art Trail

 In case you missed it, the Sunshine Coast hinterland is a hub for art, culture and creativity, so a stroll along the Art Trail here is essential.
-Discover a wealth of incredible artists from Maleny to Montville as you stretch your legs meandering from gallery to exhibition with this ultimate guide.
+Discover a wealth of incredible artists from Maleny to Montville as you stretch your legs meandering from gallery to exhibition with this ultimate guide, or mark your calendar for 20-28 May and go behind the scenes with more than 60 local artists at the Open Studios Sunshine Coast event.

 Frida’s Sip and Paint